 Managers are a huge asset for assessing your progress, too.
 By encouraging them to monitor engagement and share their observations, you benefit from the closeness of their relationships with employees.
 Your managers probably spend more time with your workers than you do – plus, as experienced members of your team, they might have their own insights about how to make positive changes.

 Do you know if your engagement strategies are working?
 Could they be even more effective?
-Learn more at Commonwealth’s upcoming webinar, Strategies for Employee Engagement on Thursday, November 7 at 1:00 PM EST. In the meantime, the team at Commonwealth is here to answer all your questions about employee engagement.
+Learn more at Commonwealth’s recorded webinar, Strategies for Employee Engagement.
+The team at Commonwealth is here to answer all your questions about employee engagement.
 Contact us today.